Mirandadaa/mica-gd300/lectures/w1-technical-primer.md

 4K video has about 4000 pixels or more horizontally, for example, 3840 x 2160px.
 Youtube already supports 4K videos.
 In the near future, we will all enjoy *Ultra HD* videos.
 More pixels mean better quality, right?
 But, if your monitor screen resolution is less than 4K, then playing 4K videos will not make any difference.
 And, to play 4K videos, it requires a powerful processor.

 ## Frame rates
 If you've been following along, you know that the frames must be played in succession at an adequate speed.
 That speed is determined by frame rate.
 We use the unit, *fps* for frames per second.
 Have you seen a really old film footage where people move awkwardly fast as if some was pushing down fast forward button?
 That's because back in the days, film was shot at a different speed.

 Remember that as the frame rate gets higher, you will achieve smoother movements.
 But, you can't just get higher and higher.
 It requires more time to produce animation and technologically, there is a certain limit on how many frames your computer can play in a second.

-In the United States, we use 24fps for film[^muybridge] and 30fps for TV.
+In the United States, we use 24fps for film and 30fps for TV.
 The standards are different in other countries.
 Many European countries use 25fps.
 Why 30fps for TV?
 That is because AC electricity runs at 60 times per second or 60Hz.
 Cut that in half gives us 30Hz or 30fps.
 It is a way of keeping time in the old days.
 In Europe, AC runs at 50Hz, therefore, 25fps.

 ### Ones, Twos, Threes and so on
 Traditionally, the full animation is when it is produced at 24 or 30fps, meaning every frame is animated.
 This is a lot of work, especially, for TV shows that need to release a new episode every week.
 Think about it.
 If you make a 10-minute long animation at 30fps, that mean you have to animate 18000 drawings.
 So, a lot of studios create limited animation by skipping every other frame or so.
 When we say animate *on ones*, it means every frame is animated. *On twos* means every other frame is animated.
 And *on threes* and *on fours* and so on...

 ### 23.976fps or 29.97fps?
 You will often see frame rates having a weird decimal number.
-We know that a frame is a drawing or a picture, then how can there be 23.976 drawings per second?[^drop-frame] There is no 0.976 drawings.
-It is to keep up with [NTSC standard](https://en.wikipedia.org/wiki/NTSC) and a way to sync a timecode with picture frames.[^ntsc]
+We know that a frame is a drawing or a picture, then how can there be 23.976 drawings per second?
+There is no 0.976 drawings.
+It is to keep up with [NTSC standard](https://en.wikipedia.org/wiki/NTSC) and a way to sync a timecode with picture frames.

 This strange standards were introduced when color TV sets were replacing B&W sets when everyone was happy with 30fps.
-But because color signal had more information, they had to make room for it by reducing approximately 0.03fps.[^frame-rate]
+But because color signal had more information, they had to make room for it by reducing approximately 0.03fps.

 I think it is a wonderful, albeit horrible, story that shows how difficult it is to change the standards even though we know that the old is not good enough.
 TVs are used by billions of people every day, and there are millions of cameras and other equipment set to support the old standard.
 You can't just change it in one day.